-The Licensed Professional Counselor (LPC) track requires 48 credit hours of coursework designed to meet the academic requirements necessary for LPC licensure in the state of Texas, and includes 6 credit hours of practicum experience.
+The Licensed Professional Counselor (LPC) specialization requires 48 credit hours of coursework designed to meet the academic requirements necessary for LPC licensure in the State of Texas, and includes 6 credit hours of practicum experience.

 To become licensed in Texas as an LPC, graduates must pass the National Counselor Examination (NCE), pass the jurisprudence examination, and complete 3,000 hours of counseling in a post-graduate internship under the supervision of a Board-approved supervisor.
 (The post-graduate internship is in addition to the practicum experience that is a required part of LeTourneau's program.)

-The Licensed Marriage and Family Therapist (LMFT) track requires 45 credit hours designed to meet LMFT licensure requirements in the state of Texas, and includes 9 credit hours of practicum experience.
+The Licensed Marriage and Family Therapist (LMFT) specialization requires 45 credit hours designed to meet LMFT licensure requirements in the State of Texas, and includes 9 credit hours of practicum experience.

 To become licensed in Texas as an LMFT, graduates must pass the national licensure examination administered by the Association of Marital and Family Therapy Regulatory Boards (AMFTRB) or the State of California marriage and family therapy licensure examination, the jurisprudence examination, and complete two years of work in marriage and family therapy services that includes at least 3,000 hours of practice acceptable to the Board (at least 1,500 hours of direct clinical services, 750 of which must include services to couples or families).